mattischrome/console-blog/content/posts/rachel-cusk-outline/index.md

 - Literary novels
 - Experimental
 title: Rachel Cusk, Outline
-heroImage: ../../assets/images/defaultHero.jpg
-description: _Outline_ is the first of a trilogy of novels by Rachel Cusk.
-In it, the narrator is travelling to
 ---
 _Outline_ is the first of a trilogy of novels by Rachel Cusk.
 In it, the narrator is travelling to Athens to help teach on a creative writing class.
 You could describe the rest of what happens in a couple of sentences.
 I won't be doing so because first, that's spoilers, and I don't do spoilers; second, _Outline_ is one of those novels where what happens doesn't matter quite so much as how it all happens.